felixchenfy/Command_Robot_to_Move/README.md

 **Hardware:**
-* Turtlebot3-Waffle-Pi (a 2-wheel robot)
+* Turtlebot3-Waffle-Pi (a 2-wheel robot).
-* RGBD camera (Intel Realsense)
+* RGBD camera (Intel Realsense).
 * A white board with numbers on it, including ①, ②, ③, ④, ⑤.
 * My laptop as the main processor.

 **Procedures and goals:**
 1. I put the Turtlebot robot on the ground.